cedar-policy/cedar-java/README.md

 ## Getting Started
-You can find detailed build instructions and more information in the subfolders.
+You can find detailed build instructions and more information in the subfolders [CedarJavaFFI](https://github.com/cedar-policy/cedar-java/blob/main/CedarJavaFFI/README.md), [CedarJava](https://github.com/cedar-policy/cedar-java/blob/main/CedarJava/README.md).

 For typical use, you'll want something like: